IBM-Bluemix-Docs/containers/cs_integrations.md

 2. **Important**: To maintain cluster security, create a service account for Tiller in the `kube-system` namespace and a Kubernetes RBAC cluster role binding for the `tiller-deploy` pod.

+    1. In your preferred editor, create the following file and save it as `rbac-config.yaml`.
+        **Note**:
-    1. In your preferred editor, create the following file and save it as `rbac-config.yaml`. **Note**: The `cluster-admin` cluster role is created by default in Kubernetes clusters, so you don’t need define it explicitly.
+        * The `cluster-admin` cluster role is created by default in Kubernetes clusters, so you don’t need define it explicitly.
+        * If you are using a version 1.7.x cluster, change the `apiVersion` to `rbac.authorization.k8s.io/v1beta1`.

         ```
         apiVersion: v1